OpenGVLab/InternImage/segmentation/README.md

 This folder contains the implementation of the InternImage for semantic segmentation.

-Our segmentation code is developed on top of [MMSegmentation v0.27.0](https://github.com/open-mmlab/mmsegmentation/tree/v0.27.0).
+**Note:** Our segmentation code is developed on top of [MMSegmentation v0.27.0](https://github.com/open-mmlab/mmsegmentation/tree/v0.27.0).

+**Note:** You can run Instance segmentation in detection directory.

 ## Usage